vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 Vārāṇasī had evolved into the most holy place of the country without being or developing into a political capital, and this appears to have been in con formity with the normal situation in South Asia, where sacred and political space customarily have different centres.
 21 Hermann Kulke’s explanation of this phenomenon is that, if both were to coincide, rulers over the holy town would have to admit their enemies into their own political centre of power, due to considerations of dharma.22 If territory coincides or is identified with sacred space, wars in defence or conquest of this territory could be defined as holy wars.
 Yet, as we have seen, the concept of religious, or holy war for that matter, was conspicuously absent in traditional Indian political thought and so was the idea of solidarity based on a common faith and the practice of propagating war by appealing to religious sentiments more general than those conforming to the sanctified principles of dharma.23

 Hence the question may be raised why the Gāhaḍavālas moved their actual seat of power towards the sacred Vārāṇasī rather than staying within the presti gious imperial capital Kanauj.
-24 This might have been caused by the fact that Kanauj lay in ruins after having been sacked twice by the Ghaznavite invaders (ad 1018 by Sultan Mah. m¯ud, ad 1086–90 by Prince Mah. m¯ud, governor of the Panjab).
+24 This might have been caused by the fact that Kanauj lay in ruins after having been sacked twice by the Ghaznavite invaders (ad 1018 by Sultan Mah. mūd, ad 1086–90 by Prince Mah. mūd, governor of the Panjab).
 But it could have been rebuilt, just as Vārāṇasī itself had recovered from its first contact with Muslim forces.
 A more plausible explanation for the Gāhaḍavālas’ deviation from customary practice in choosing Vārāṇasī as their power base may be sought in the circumstance that the nature of the enemy had changed, an enemy which held completely different views on territorial warfare as well as on religioṇThat the Gāhaḍavālas were well aware of this from the beginning is shown by their levying of the ‘Turks tax’ (turus.kadan. ḍa), a war

 21 Bakker 1993a and 1996a.